 Distribution of wealth and income is the way in which the wealth and income of a nation are divided among its population.
 Or the way in which the wealth and income of the world are divided among nations.

 An equitable distribution of wealth gives all citizens a fair opportunity to become successful.

 Why Do We Need Equitable Distribution of Income?

 The propensity to consume is the proportion of income of your income spent on purchases.
 For example, if you earned $2000 and spend $1800 on all your purchases then your propensity to consume is at 90%.
 However, if you earned $18000 and still only spent $1800 then your propensity to consume is at 10%.
 The poorer have a higher propensity to consume so the redistribution of income will increase consumption and thus aggregate demand.
 This will spur economic growth.

 Governments have an easier job of implementing economic policies if people are happier.
 If people think that their hard work isn’t rewarding then there can be social unrest, which increases uncertainty.

-However, an equitable distribution of income could lower incentives for people to work hard and take risks.
+However, an equitable distribution of income could lower incentives for people to work more and for business owners and businesses to take on risks.